 There is a Right to Work in place in Guernsey which basically means that if a person wants to take up employment or self-employment in Guernsey or wishes to change jobs, he/she must have a valid Right to Work document issued by the Housing Authority confirming that he/she is lawfully housed.

 Taxation and Rates

 Guernsey’s rate of Income Tax has stood at 20 per cent for about 40 years.
 There are no capital taxes in Guernsey.
 There is no council tax in Guernsey, there is Tax on Real Property and Parish Rates but these are very reasonable and particularly low in comparison with similar rates in the UK.
 Excise duties are charged on tobacco, beers, wines, spirit and petrol.
 Again these compare favourably with the UK.
-There is no VAT in Guernsey.
-Back to top >
+There is no VAT, CGT or Inheritance Tax in Guernsey.

 Customs and Excise